Minotaur Lovingly Regarding a Sleeping Woman

 Impression: Very fine, especially because the edition was printed without steelfacing

-Condition: Pale toning of the image and central margins due to exposure to sunlight; several scattered, pale foxmarks, mostly in the upper left corner of the image; scattered thumbnail-shaped soft handling creases, most notable in the left margin; mild undulation of the sheet in the upper and lower margins; remnants of tape from previous hinging at intervals along all four edges of sheet, verso; all in all, in very good condition; framed
+Condition: Pale toning of the image and central margins due to exposure to sunlight, which creates a lovely cream color; several scattered, pale foxmarks; scattered thumbnail-shaped soft handling creases, most notable in the left margin; mild undulation of the sheet in the upper and lower margins; remnants of tape from previous hinging at intervals along all four edges of sheet, verso; all in all, in very good condition; framed

 Price: Upon request